 The almost unbearable and constant physical pain would seem to indicate that I am still alive … not dead yet.
 That apparent fact leads me to believe that … well … nothing, actually.
 There is no comprehension at all.
 Nothing I can wrap my head around.
 Nothing definitive.
 Really?

-I envisioned walking into work Monday morning with a big, ugly tattoo inscribed across my face.
+I envisioned walking into work Monday morning with a big, ugly inkblot indelibly inscribed across my face.
 And wouldn’t that be a hoot?
 All those stuffy executive types.
+Politicos.
 Wannabe’s.
 What would they say about that?

 I thought, ‘I really better concentrate on the here and now.’
 And, ‘think I’m gonna be sick.’

 Then it occurred to me that I really had better stop maundering and take stock.
-The situation did not seem to be improving on its own.
+The situation was showing no signs of improving on its own.
 If I couldn’t recall how I got here, maybe I could figure out where “here” is …

 ——————- bb ——————-